AndrewKostandy/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-#### Q1 Create a new factor variable in the dataset with 2 levels (weekday,weekend) indicating whether a given date is a weekday or a weekend day.

-Below I create a new variable and set it to weekday or weekend appropriately and make it a factor variable
+First, I'll create a new variable and set it to weekday or weekend appropriately and make it a factor variable

 ```r